I signed up for this wine tasting event after receiving this engaging invitation:

 1- Keep your focus on the wine by taking notes

 I felt like a wine snob taking my small notebook out of my purse.
-However writing down what I smelled and tasted was a great way to stay focus on my wine tasting experience.
+However writing down what I smelled and tasted was a great way to stay focused on my wine tasting experience.

 I also tried to capture all the insights shared by our sommelier, however she was speaking very fast and it was difficult to record all the details.
 I felt she was somewhat disappointed by the lack of engagement of the crowd as she was delivering her insights on the wines and the wineries.

-2- Rinse your palate with water and bread crumb
+2- Rinse your palate with water and bread

 The waiter was also generous in filling up our water glasses.
 Water was cold, however without ice which was what I had hoped.
 French “baguette en épi” appeared and helped with the palate rinsing.